 Highlight the records you want to import to QRZ

-- The last step is to choose that same little import icon but choose “Import from LOTW”.
+- I “Import from LOTW” once in a while.
 If LOTW has completed processing your file, all of your records will turn green and it will have a special icon that shows confirmations that came from LOTW.

 A star without a circle indicates a confirmation from QRZ only.